-A true bohemian-style pilsner.
+A Munich-style Helles.
 Crisp and refreshing, this beer is perfect for a hot summer day.
 Saint Arnold Summer Pils has a delicate, sweet malt taste complemented by an abundant hop aroma and flavor.
 This beer is brewed with fine German malt, and a copious quantity of "noble" hops imported from the Czech Republic.

 Saint Arnold Summer Pils is best consumed at 36° Fahrenheit.